 Free range exercise in the garden

-Gradually increase the exercise area, this will help your rabbit to know where to go when it’s time to go back in.
+Gradually increase the exercise area as this will help your rabbit to know where to go when it’s time to go back in.
 Never leave your bunny in the garden alone.
 Always supervise their free range exercise time.

-If you have large areas of garden or flower beds that are out of bounds, consider a metal play pen unfolded to separate off this area easily..
-These pens cover a large area when unfolded, just make sure they are secured and can’t fall over.
+If you have large areas of garden or flower beds that are out of bounds, consider a metal play pen unfolded to separate off this area easily.Puppy pens cover a large area when unfolded but just make sure they are secure and can’t fall over.